-Supporting; Group Participant Leading Communications Framework project.
+- Supporting as group participant - Leading Communications Framework project.

 In 2019, the Minister of Forests, Lands and Natural Resource Operations issued a Fish Protection Order to restrict irrigation during the lowest water flows.
 This was successful for water flows but very hard on the local agricultural sector and others.